 The answer was a resounding yes.
 Completed in 1898 and renamed the Fine Arts Building, the location meant tenants had easy access to the Art Institute of Chicago and the Auditorium Building.
 Architects would be near their clients.
 Most importantly, the artists would be near each other.

 Curtiss, whose father was a former two-term mayor of Chicago, knew that artists gravitated towards one another.
-He’d been watching the Tree Studios arts colony that Judge Lambert Tree had started north of the river.
+He’d been watching the Tree Studios arts colony that Judge Lambert and Anna Tree had started north of the river.
 He himself had built Weber Music Hall, “reputed to be the first building in the city designed exclusively for musicians’ and artists’ studios,” according to the City of Chicago Landmark Designation Report.

 Even though he believed in the concept, you have to wonder if Curtiss had any idea of what a hotbed of creativity and controversial characters it would become.